codership/documentation/galeracluster/source/documentation/quorum-reset.rst

    | wsrep_last_committed | 409745 |
    +----------------------+--------+

+The return value is the sequence number for the last transaction the node committed.
+If the ``mysqld`` daemon is down, you can restart ``mysqld`` without starting Galera.
+If you don't want to restart the databases, you may be able to ascertain the sequence number from the ``grastate.dat`` file, located in the data directory.

-The return value is the seqno for the last transaction the node committed.
-The node that provides the highest seqno is the most advanced node in your cluster.
-Use it as the starting point in the next section when bootstrapping the new Primary Component.
+Once you've found the sequence numbers of each node, the one with the highest value is the most advanced one in the cluster.
+Use that node as the starting point when bootstrapping the new Primary Component.
+This is explained in the next section here.

 .. _`resetting-quorum`:
 .. rst-class:: section-heading
 .. rubric:: Resetting the Quorum

-When you reset the quorum what you are doing is bootstrapping the :term:`Primary Component` on the most advanced node you have available.
+When you reset the quorum, what you're doing is bootstrapping the :term:`Primary Component` on the most advanced node you have available.
 This node then functions as the new Primary Component, bringing the rest of the cluster into line with its state.

 There are two methods available to you in this process: automatic and manual.

-.. note:: The preferred method for a quorum reset is the automatic method.
-Unlike the manual method, automatic bootstraps preserve the write-set cache, or GCache, on each node.
-What this means is that when the new Primary Component starts, some or all of the joining nodes can provision themselves using the :term:`Incremental State Transfer` (IST) method, rather than the much slower :term:`State Snapshot Transfer` (SST) method.
+The recommended one for a quorum reset is the automatic method.
+Unlike the manual method, automatic bootstrapping preserve the write-set cache, or GCache, on each node.
+What this means is that when the new Primary Component starts, some or all of the joining nodes can be provisioned quickly using the :term:`Incremental State Transfer` (IST) method, rather than the slower :term:`State Snapshot Transfer` (SST) method.

 .. _`automatic-bootstrap`:
 .. rst-class:: sub-heading
 .. rubric:: Automatic Bootstrap

-Resetting the quorum bootstraps the :term:`Primary Component` onto the most advanced node.
-In the automatic method this is done by enabling :ref:`pc.bootstrap <pc.bootstrap>` under :ref:`wsrep_provider_options <wsrep_provider_options>` dynamically through the database client.
-This makes the node a new Primary Component.
+Resetting the quorum will bootstrap the :term:`Primary Component` onto the most advanced node.
+With the automatic method, this is done by dynamically enabling :ref:`pc.bootstrap <pc.bootstrap>` through the :ref:`wsrep_provider_options <wsrep_provider_options>` through the database client |---| it's not done through the configuration file.
+Once you set this option, it will make the node a new Primary Component.

-To perform an automatic bootstrap, on the database client of the most advanced node, run the following command:
+To perform an automatic bootstrap, run the following command using the ``mysql`` client of the most advanced node:

 .. code-block:: mysql